 1. Get plenty of rest the night before

-The night before your polygraph, make sure you get plenty of rest.
+Make sure you get plenty of rest.
 A well-rested mind and body can help you stay focused and calm during the test.

 2. Follow instructions carefully